Daniels7k/WebSiteGenerator/Passos.md

-Adicionar uma linha entre o nome e a profissão.
+Adicionar uma linha entre o nome e a profissão. - Concluida as 7:48 do dia 10/01

 Ajustar a barra de navegação.